Taffy (candy): Salt water taffy

 Caramel candies are sometimes referred to as taffy (taffy apples), but the caramel is very different from common salt water taffy, though they share a similar tensile quality.

 Ingredients

 Salt water taffy is composed of sugar, cornstarch, corn syrup, glycerine, water, butter, salt, natural or artificial flavor, and food color.
 Some examples of flavoring include vanilla, lemon, maple, banana, red licorice, watermelon, raspberry, or mint extracts.

 United Kingdom

-In the United Kingdom, taffy pieces are known as "chewy sweets", "chews" or "fruit chews"—the term "taffy" is not used.
+In the United Kingdom, taffy pieces are known as "chewy sweets", "chews" or "fruit chews"—the term "taffy" is not used due to "taffy" being a slur against a Welsh person.

 Canada

 In Canada, a form of molasses taffy candy, known as "halloween kisses", is produced in time for Halloween.
 The candy was first offered by the Kerr's Canadian candy company in the 1940s.
 At the time, a molasses candy was made by Stewart and Young in Glasgow.